 Setting the tone

 The first 30 days after you bring your dog home is a critical time.
 You are setting the tone for your new relationship, and it’s so much easier to start out doing things how you want rather than try to make changes after Fido is already comfortable.
-That’s not to say that your relationship isn’t going to change and morph over time.
-But if you know from the start you don’t want dog hair and slobber all over the couch, best to start off from Day One with the “no dogs on the couch” rule firmly in place.
+That’s not to say that your relationship isn’t going to change and morph over time; but if you know you don’t want dog hair and slobber all over the couch, best to start off from Day One with the “no dogs on the couch” rule firmly in place.

-To enjoy success with your new dog, we recommend planning out a basic daily structure and routine, and a deciding on a few rules before you bring your new dog home.
+We recommend planning out a basic daily structure and routine, and a deciding on a few rules before you bring your new dog home.
 It always works out best if everyone who lives in the home has input and is aware of the rules, and agrees to follow them!
-This puts the humans (ALL the humans) in charge in the relationship, and gives your dog the comfort of consistency and knowing what’s expected of him.
+This puts the humans (ALL the humans) in charge, and gives your dog the comfort of consistency and knowing what’s expected of him.
 Dogs like to know what to count on day in and day out; if you basically do the same things around the same times (walk, grooming, feeding, play time and cuddle time), your dog will settle in and relax faster.